lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 Since two problem sets and three drills are dropped, if you do additional problem sets and drills beyond those that count, they may be counted as a bonus.
 There may be additional problems that you can complete for bonus as well.
-The exact computation will be decided later in the semester;
-however, the maximum bonus you may earn from this is 3 points out of 100 for the semester.
+The maximum bonus you may earn from this is 3 points out of 100 for the semester.

+How bonus will be computed: first, recall that you can only earn three points total, even if you got more than three total.
+The following things earn you bonus points:
+* 1 point: any extra (more than 5) problem set turned in with a score of 50% or more;
+* 1/2 point: any in-class bonus counted on D2L; any bonus question on a homework completed correctly
+* 1/4 point: any extra (more than 10) drill completed with a score of 50% or more

 #### Course survey and evaluation